Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 These Bluetooth headphones under $100 do a great job of eliminating constant background noise that doesn’t change in pitch, such as cooling fans, construction work, or airplane noise.

-Headphones have a 30-hour battery life with ANC, which is plenty.
+Headphones have a 30-hour battery life with the ANC feature, which is plenty.
 If you end up without the full charge, you can play them via a 3.5mm audio cable.

 When you finally reach the power socket, a 5-minute charge can add up to 2 hours of playback.